Author: TalentUp Team

 • 1.3.
 TalentUp’s Level Code Framework

-In any growing organization, having a standardized job level framework is essential for consistent decisions around compensation, promotions, workforce planning, and talent development.
+In any growing organization, having a standardized job-level framework is essential for consistent decisions around compensation, promotions, workforce planning, and talent development.
 TalentUp’s Level Code Framework—combined with functional level definitions—provides HR professionals with a structured model to categorize roles based on scope, autonomy, and responsibility.

 This guide explains how the framework works and expands on role progression across individual contributors, managers, leads, directors, heads, and executives, helping HR teams apply it effectively in job evaluation, salary benchmarking, and organizational design.